delendum-xyz/zk-benchmarking/README.md

 RISC Zero also benchmarks in `big_sha2` the one-time hashing of large random buffers.
 Here the `job_size` indicates the size of the buffer.

-Here is a sample result:
+Here is a sample result on 64 core Graviton3 machine:

 | prover | job_name | job_size | proof_duration_microsec | verify_duration_microsec | proof_bytes |
 | ------|---------|-----------|--------------------------|--------------------------|------------- |